 WVMA Sponsors State FFA Veterinary Science Proficiency Award

-On June 16, Wisconsin Veterinary Medical Association (WVMA) President, Dr. Jane Clark, presented Hannah Glennon of Amherst, with the State FFA Veterinary Science Proficiency Award at the 86th Annual State FFA Convention in Madison.
-This award recognizes the student who best demonstrates an understanding of veterinary practices and animal health care in Wisconsin.
+On June 12, WVMA President, Dr. Robert Leder, presented Edwin Schott, of the Sauk Prairie FFA, with the State FFA Veterinary Science Proficiency Award at the Wisconsin FFA Convention in Madison.
+This award recognizes the student who best demonstrates an understanding of veterinary medical practices and animal health care in Wisconsin.

-Glennon has yet to find out if she will be selected as one of four national finalists.
-If selected, she will compete at the National FFA Convention in Louisville, Ky. in October.
-The four national finalists each receive a plaque and scholarship thanks to sponsorship by the American Veterinary Medical Association.Last modified on
+Schott has yet to find out if he will be selected as one of four national finalists.
+If selected, he will compete at the National FFA Convention in Indianapolis, Ind., in October.
+The four national finalists will each receive a plaque and scholarship thanks to sponsorship by the American Veterinary Medical Association.Last modified on